-To really get the most out of this configuration, go with one dynamic and one condenser mic.
 Just bear in mind that the process of setting up everything takes some time and research and that you’ll need to make sure the microphones stay in place.
 Of course, your audio interface should also have XLR inputs and preferably have quality mic preamps.

 The methods described might be a little too bothersome if you’re simply looking to record some guitar from the comfort of your bedroom.
 Obviously using your PC’s integrated audio interface is as simple as it gets, but that doesn’t really yield good results.

 If you want your guitar recordings to sound good, but you don’t want fuss around having to hook up a bunch of different equipment, a good USB microphone might be just the thing.

 These microphones are technically a USB audio interface and a microphone in one.
 The best part is that many of them feature “plug and play” operation, making them simple to work with.
 There is no need to install special drivers and additional software.

 Of course, having a DAW is still much better than using a simple sound recorder.
 And it’s still easy to set up.
 You just have to map the device in the DAW of your choice and you’re ready to go.

 While you’ll be able to record multi-track projects in real-time, you won’t exactly get the best sound quality.
 In most cases, USB microphones are designed for podcasts and simple one-channel voice recordings.

 But if you’re trying to keep it as simple as possible, a USB mic is a simpler and cheaper alternative to buying and setting up an audio interface and XLR microphones.
 You can just set it up in front of your amp or your acoustic guitar, plug it in, and rock out.